recoyx/localization-rs/README.md

   - `Locale` and `parse_locale(str)`
   - `Country` and `parse_country(str)`

-Support for ECMA-404 `Intl` features like date-time and relative-time formatting are upcoming.
+Support for these features are upcoming:

+- Relative-time formatting
+- Date and time formatting
+- Number formatting

 ## Getting started